 The bidirectional (aka figure-8) microphone polar pattern is one of the three main polar pattern types (along with omnidirectional and cardioid).
 Understanding the ins and outs of the bidirectional pattern and how it's achieved in microphones will help lay a solid foundation for your understanding of mic polar patterns and microphones in general.

-In this in-depth article, we’ll discuss the bidirectional microphone polar pattern in great detail in order to answer any questions you may have about bidirectional/figure-8 microphones!
+In this in-depth article, we'll discuss the bidirectional microphone polar pattern in great detail to answer any questions you may have about bidirectional/figure-8 microphones!

 The Bidirectional Polar Pattern

 A picture is worth a thousand words.
 Let's start with a diagram of the bidirectional/figure-8 microphone polar pattern:

 The bidirectional polar pattern (often referred to as figure-8) is symmetrically sensitive to sounds from the front and back while rejecting sounds to the sides.
 As we can see above, the polar response pattern graph looks like a figure-8.

 The bidirectional polar pattern is based on the truest form of the pressure-gradient principle.
 This basically means that both sides of the microphone diaphragm are equally exposed to external sound pressure.

 So a sound wave from the front of the mic would hit the front and then back of the diaphragm the same way an equal sound wave from the rear or mic would hit the back and then the front of the diaphragm.